podcast

 Episode 68: The Implosion of The Pay TV Market as Blackouts, Increasing Carriage Fees and Cord Cutting Destroy Legacy Business Models

-This week we detail how the current model of licensing broadcast networks to pay TV distributors is completely broken.
-With a recent blackout on Spectrum due to a licensing dispute with Disney and a current blackout on DISH due to their dispute with Hearst, the methodology of how content is valued needs to change.
-We discuss what consumers want from streaming services, how they want to aggregate them, the business models that work best, and the ridiculous fragmentation fans have when watching sports-related content.
-We also highlight the recently announced layoffs from Roku, Nielsen and the new f...
+This week, we detail how the current model of licensing broadcast networks to pay TV distributors is completely broken.
+With a recent blackout on Spectrum due to a licensing dispute with Disney and a current blackout on DISH due to their dispute with Hearst, the methodology for valuing content needs to change.
+We discuss what consumers want from streaming services, how they want to aggregate them, which business models work best, and the ridiculous fragmentation fans experience when watching sports-related content.
+We also highlight the recently announced layoffs at Roku and Nielsen, as well as the new fin...

 2023-09-12